SimplexCC/sell-docs/source/includes/_get-dst-crypto-addr.md

 # get-dst-crypto-addr #

-A query from Simplex to you, asking where you would like your crypto currencies sent to.
+A query from Simplex to you, asking where you would like crypto currencies sent to.

 If you are the entity:

  * Representing the end-user in a BuyCrypto  transaction (a wallet application, an exchange, etc.), OR
  * (In case of a refund) Representing the end-user in a SellCrypto transaction (a wallet application, an exchange, etc.), OR
- * Buying crypto currencies from end-users in a SellCrypto transaction (a "Liquidity Receiver") ... then we need to know where to send your crypto currencies to.
+ * Buying crypto currencies from end-users in a SellCrypto transaction (a "Liquidity Receiver") ... then we need to know where to send the crypto currencies to.

 In all cases, you may choose any of the following:
  * If you are the entity initiating the Simplex transaction (a wallet application, an exchange, etc.), send the relevant destination crypto address as part of `initiate`